Unexpected069/zombie-manager/README.md

 $ npm install

-Then, navigate to the zombie-manager directory
+Then, navigate to the client directory

-$ cd zombie-manager
+$ cd client

 and run the following command: